hfaran/slack-export-viewer/README.md

 slack-export-viewer -z /path/to/export/zip
 ```

-If everything went well, your archive will have been extracted, processed, and browser window will have opened showing your *#general* channel from the export.
+If everything went well, your archive will have been extracted and processed, and a browser window will have opened showing your *#general* channel from the export.
+Or, if the `html-only` flag was set, HTML files will be available in the `html-output` directory (or a different directory if specified).

 ## CLI